alainncls/vote-system/README.md

 * Frontend tests for the services
 * Display the current user address
 * Reload after a vote is cast
-* Display the election owner/creator
 * Inline election creation form
+* Display notifications on key events